epifluidlab/CRAGR_v2/README.md

 ## Example Usage

-For your ease of use, we have prepared an example usage and `params.yaml` [here](`inst/extdata/scripts/data/example`).
+For your ease of use, we have prepared an lightweight example usage [here](`inst/extdata/scripts/data/example`).
 You may run the pipeline:

 ```bash
 # Enter the example usage directory.